 The SHPRS graduate programs attempt to offer all doctoral students the opportunity to teach independently before they graduate.
-Prior to teaching their first course, students must complete and pass HST/REL/PHL 700 Introduction to College Teaching.
+Prior to teaching their first course, students must complete and pass HST/REL/PHL 700 Introduction to College Teaching, which will count as an elective.
+Students who have both passed this course and completed a master's degree or its equivalent (i.e., 30 credit-hours of graduate coursework) are eligible for a teaching associateship.